-Jordan’s Wadi Rum valley is expected to make an A-list appearance this year as the backdrop to Denis Villeneuve’s sci-fi epic Dune, doubling up for the desert planet of Arrakis at the heart of US writer Frank Herbert’s 1965 novel.
+Jordan’s Wadi Rum valley hit the big screen worldwide this autumn as the backdrop to Denis Villeneuve’s sci-fi epic Dune, doubling for the desert planet of Arrakis at the heart of US writer Frank Herbert’s 1965 novel.
 The Legendary Entertainment and Warner Bros feature — starring Timothée Chalamet, Rebecca Ferguson and Javier Bardem — shot against the valley’s iconic red sand dunes and granite rocks in early 2019.

-It followed in the wake of a long line of international productions including JJ Abrams’ Star Wars: Episode IX — The Rise Of Skywalker, Guy Richie’s Aladdin, Ridley Scott’s The Martian and David Lean’s 1962 classic Lawrence Of Arabia.
+It followed in the wake of a long line of international productions including JJ Abrams’ Star Wars: The Rise Of Skywalker, Guy Richie’s Aladdin, Ridley Scott’s The Martian and David Lean’s 1962 classic Lawrence Of Arabia.

 Beyond the versatile settings, another key draw is the cash rebate of between 10% and 25% depending on the spend, which was introduced by the country’s Royal Film Commission (RFC).